MicrosoftDocs/winrt-api/windows.graphics.display/displayenhancementoverride_getforcurrentview_1363600702.md

 ## -description

-Retrieves the display enhancement overrides for the current view.
+Retrieves a display enhancement override for the current view.

 ## -returns

-The display enhancement overrides for the current view.
+The display enhancement override for the current view.

 ## -remarks